dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 -> the common trend is that of using interactions with web services to learn about behaviour, and design future applications that leverage any predictability and insight derived from the data

+unsupervised clustering techniques used to determine the similarity of patterns (heterogeneity only in bigger systems)

+random forest & neural network used to compare the accuracy of forecasting how many bicycles will be at a given station and time to two baselines + EVALUATION